InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 * We can scan significant parts of our Organization's source code looking for opportunities of reuse, duplication, similarity or code smells.
 * We know the ratios of Open Source, InnerSource and Closed Source within the Organization so we can steer as needed.
 * We can identify and optimize tech stack diversity.
-* We can create awareness and culture shift on certain Legal Entities as needed (e.g., ratio of Open Source and InnerSource below average)
+* We can create awareness and culture shift on certain Legal Entities as needed (e.g., ratio of Open Source and InnerSource below average).

 ## Rationale